Remato/landing-page/README.md

 yarn && yarn dev
 ```

-runs the app in the development mode and open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+runs the app in the development mode and open [http://localhost:5173](http://localhost:5173) to view it in the browser.

-## Live Version
+## Demo

-You can see a live game version [here](https://forsman.vercel.app/)
+You  can see a preview [HERE](https://drive.google.com/file/d/1UnrewuY2QXkFVwzm_lNmRsWg1GW6kWj9/view?usp=sharing)